barbara-benitez/barbara-benitez.github.io/alz/alz_proj.md

 - Another exploration would be to look at the two leading assessments: CDR and MMSE to see if there administration at regular (perhaps annual) intervals can help identify Alzheimer earlier

+If you would like to see the code I wrote to generate these results, click here.